xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/dashboards.md

 If you choose a table type do mind that the maximum number of rows is ten, and the maximum number of columns is three.
 If there are more rows in the table, it displays the first ten rows, sorted by the first metric.

 Then choose a metric for the widget in the drop-down.
-It will be **Revenue** for in our sample.
 If necessary you can add _filter_ to the metric.
 Once you hit **'Save'** this widget will be added to your dashboard.

-The rest of the widgets are created in a like manner.
 You'll get a screen of the kind when all the widgets are created.
 If you want to edit the widgets, just click on them.

 ![sales-dashboard.png]({{site.baseurl}}/attachments/ref_38zRtgUZ/sales-dashboard.png)